durability-labs/archivist-docs/learn/run.md

 Please check [Run as a service in Linux](#run-as-a-service-in-linux) for a full example of configuration file.

+## Auto-discovery

+Codex support marketplace contract auto-discovery based on the chain id, this mapping is done in the [source code](https://github.com/codex-storage/nim-codex/blob/master/codex/contracts/deployment.nim).
+In that way we can skip `--marketplace-address` argument and use it just to override a discovered value.

 ## Run

 Basically, we can run Codex in three different modes: